carlgieringer/sophistree/packages/tapestry-highlights/README.md

 screenshots.
 But in the CI check we run the snapshot tests against Linux.
 If you make changes that affect the snapshot tests, you should update them (and confirm the changes look good.)

-Running and updateing the snapshot tests requires docker so that the snapshots are from Linux and match our Github CI.
+Running and updating the snapshot tests requires docker so that the snapshots are from Linux and match our Github CI.

 Test the snapshots: